pabsan-0/arduino-robotics/two-wheels-dummy/README.md

 #### Other interfacing alternatives that were attempted but discarded...
 - Accessing a terminal emulator in android and write straight to USB -> requires rooted phone
-- Accessing a terminal emulator in SSH and write commands to text file, then have an app send them to serial -> doable
+- Accessing a terminal emulator in SSH and write commands to text file, then have an app send them to serial
-  - Creating such app with MIT App Inventor -> great idea, though painful debugging
+  - Creating such app with MIT App Inventor -> great idea, painful debugging
-  - Creating such app with Android Studio + libraries -> seemed quite promising, but the Telnet thing came up and it was much easier
+  - Creating such app with Android Studio + libraries -> seemed quite promising, untested

 #### Some tools and apps that were helpful through the process:
 - [Server Bridge X](https://play.google.com/store/apps/details?id=com.cidtepole.serverbridge&hl=en&gl=US): To link the phone's serial to a Telnet server.
 This is our interfacing of choice.